AmzharTech/NRIC_Lookup/README.md

-Sure, here's an example README file specific to the latest code we've written:

 # Lookup ID by Name

 This is a simple Python script that allows you to look up a unique ID string by inputting a name or partial name.
 The script loads a CSV file containing the ID and name pairs and creates a dictionary to store them.
 It then prompts the user to input a name or partial name and searches the dictionary (case-insensitive) for any matching names.
 If a match is found, the script prints the corresponding ID and copies it to the clipboard.